Estimation of Dynamical Systems in Noisy Conditions and with Constraints: Problem Formulation

 \section{Problem Formulation}

 Throughout the paper, $N$ represents a positive integer which will be used to describe the number of measurements available for estimation.
 For vectors $v, w \in \mathbb{R}^n$, $v \geq w$ implies that all the components of the vector $v-w$ are non-negative.
 In particular for a real valued vector, $v \geq 0$ would imply that all elements of the vector $v$ are non-negative.
 For a matrix $C \in \mathbb{R}^{m \times n}$, $C'$ will indicate its transpose.
+For a vector $x_k \in \mathbb{R}^n$, $x_{k_j}$ denotes the $j'th$ element of $x_k$.
+Diagonal matrix composed of $R$ in diagonal blocks and zero everywhere else would be denoted by $diag(R)$. $I_m$ will denote identity matrix of dimension $m$.

 For all the estimation problems we will assume that the underlying system is known and finite dimensional linear system of the following form: